nathnolt/Quake-imgtool-folder-mips-wad-convert/README.md

 The goal of this tool is to make working with textures a breeze, rather than a pain.

 # Preparation
 1. Download all the files
 2. Make sure you have Node.js installed ( https://nodejs.org/en/ ) and configured so you can type node in the command line and it works.
 3. edit the 'outputWadDir' in config.js to have the correct output path.
+4. create an input folder.

 # Usage
-1. Add folders to this folder containing image files.
+1. Add a folder inside the input folder containing image files.
+The name of the folder will be name of the output wad.
 2. open a console
 3. type: `node tool.js -d` and press enter
-4. the wad files should get built and every time you edit or add a image file you can just relaunch the command and it will only build the changed wad files.
+4. the wad files should get built .
+Every time you edit the images you have to execute the command again.
+Only the updated wads will get built.

 ## Usage Options
 - `node tool.js` for help